 - 1. Fully understand the object model.
 See Neo core.
 If in doubt ask the mailing list. - 2.
 Fully understand neo.io.exampleio, It is a fake IO to explain the API.
 If in doubt ask the list. - 3.
 Copy/paste exampleio.py and choose clear file and class names for your IO. - 4.
 Decide which supported objects and readable objects your IO will deal with.
 This is the crucial point. - 5.
-Implement all methods read_XXX () related to readable objects. - 6.
-Do not forget all: lasy and cascade combination. - 7.
+Implement all methods read_XXX() related to readable objects. - 6.
+Optional: If your IO supports reading multiple blocks from one file, implement a read_all_blocks() method. - 7.
+Do not forget all lazy and cascade combinations. - 8.
+Optional: Support loading lazy objects by implementing a load_lazy_object() method and/or lazy cascading by implementing a load_lazy_cascade() method. - 9.
 Write good docstrings.
-List dependencies, including minimum version numbers. - 8.
+List dependencies, including minimum version numbers. - 10.
 Add your class to neo.io.init.
-Keep the import inside try/except for dependency reasons. - 9.
-Contact the Neo maintainers to put sample files for testing on the G-Node server (write access is not public). - 10.
-Write tests in neo/test/io/test_xxxxxio.py.
-You must at least pass the standard tests (inherited from BaseTestIO). - 11.
+Keep the import inside try/except for dependency reasons. - 11.
+Contact the Neo maintainers to put sample files for testing on the G-Node server (write access is not public). - 12.
+Write tests in neo/test/io/test_xxxxio.py.
+You must at least pass the standard tests (inherited from BaseTestIO). - 13.
 Commit or send a patch only if all tests pass.